woocommerce/qit-documentation/docs/custom-tests/compatibility-tests.md

 When including multiple plugins in a single test run, their actions determine which lifecycle phases they participate in.
 QIT’s lifecycle phases include:

-- **Shared Setup/Teardown:** Runs once before/after **all** plugins.
+- **Shared setup/teardown:** Runs once before/after **all** plugins.
 Establishes a global baseline (shared setup), then cleans up globally at the end (shared teardown).
 After shared setup finishes, QIT exports a DB snapshot that serves as the starting point for any plugin’s isolated testing.
-- **Isolated Setup/Teardown (Per Plugin):** If a plugin is tested (`action: test`), it receives its own isolated phases and tests.
+- **Isolated setup/teardown (per plugin):** If a plugin is tested (`action: test`), it receives its own isolated phases and tests.
 Before its isolated setup runs, QIT imports the baseline DB snapshot, ensuring a consistent state.
 After its tests complete, isolated teardown returns the environment to the baseline, preventing side effects from carrying over.
-- **Test Phase (Per Plugin):** For `action: test` plugins, QIT runs the actual E2E tests in this phase.
+- **Test phase (per plugin):** For `action: test` plugins, QIT runs the actual E2E tests in this phase.

 **Actions:**

 1. **`test` (SUT or Additional Plugins):**
-   - **Shared Setup/Teardown:** This plugin participates fully, meaning QIT runs shared setup and teardown steps specifically for it (you’ll see `setup:shared` and `teardown:shared` entries in the logs for this plugin).
+   - **Shared setup/teardown:** This plugin participates fully, meaning QIT runs shared setup and teardown steps specifically for it (you’ll see `setup:shared` and `teardown:shared` entries in the logs for this plugin).
-   - **Isolated Setup/Teardown:** The plugin also gets isolated phases.
+   - **Isolated setup/teardown:** The plugin also gets isolated phases.
 Each time it’s tested, QIT imports the baseline DB, runs isolated setup, executes its tests, then isolated teardown restores the environment.
-   - **Test Phase:** The plugin runs its own tests, just like the SUT.
+   - **Test phase:** The plugin runs its own tests, just like the SUT.
 This is a full participation mode, suitable for plugins you want to thoroughly validate.

 2. **`bootstrap`:**
-   - **Shared Setup/Teardown:** A `bootstrap` plugin is included in shared setup and teardown.
+   - **Shared setup/teardown:** A `bootstrap` plugin is included in shared setup and teardown.
 You’ll see `setup:shared` and `teardown:shared` steps for it, just as you do for `test` plugins.
 However, it does **not** get isolated phases or run its own tests.
-   - **No Isolated or Test Phase:** The `bootstrap` plugin is active throughout the entire run and benefits from the global conditions set by shared setup, but it never undergoes isolated setup/teardown nor does it run tests.
+   - **No isolated or test phase:** The `bootstrap` plugin is active throughout the entire run and benefits from the global conditions set by shared setup, but it never undergoes isolated setup/teardown nor does it run tests.
 This mode is ideal for plugins that need to be present (e.g., to provide certain functionalities or conditions) but don’t require direct testing.

 3. **`activate`:**
-   - **Activated Only:** A plugin with `action: activate` is simply activated and remains active throughout the run.
+   - **Activated only:** A plugin with `action: activate` is simply activated and remains active throughout the run.
 It does **not** participate in shared setup/teardown steps individually (no `setup:shared` or `teardown:shared` lines in the logs for this plugin), nor does it have isolated phases or a test phase.
-   - **Background Presence:** Use `activate` for plugins that must be present in the environment but don’t need configuration or test validations.
+   - **Background presence:** Use `activate` for plugins that must be present in the environment but don’t need configuration or test validations.
 They influence conditions passively.

 **Summary of Differences:**